• Brain atlas sensitivity

 the "Domain" section.
 If one uses the legacy input file, the volume file is

-specified in the 4th line.
+specified on the 4th line.

 Preparation: Legacy input file